 It’s important to note that not all mud is the same.
 Be sure to select an area for you and your child to play in that has not been treated with chemicals or used by animals as a bathroom.
 You can also purchase organic, chemical- and manure-free soil.
 From there, making mud is easy: simply add water.

-The ideas for playing in the mud are endless, so get out there and enjoy International Mud Day.
-For more outdoor, summer activities, click here!
+The ideas for playing in the mud are endless, so get out there and have fun.
+For more outdoor, spring activities, click here!